harshjec2012/battleship/README.md

 # battleship
-Battleship, a game designed in python to refrain your mind.
+Battleship, a game designed in python to refresh your mind.